-(2) Information presented relates to a share of common stock outstanding for the entire period.

-(3) The per common share data for the period from October 31, 2011 through November 30, 2011 do not reflect the change in estimate of investment income and return of capital.
-See Note 2C to the financial statements for further disclosure.

-(4) Less than \$0.01 per share for the period ended May 31, 2012.

-(5) Represents the dilution per common share from underwriting and other offering costs for the period from October 31, 2011 through November 30, 2011.
+- (1) Commencement of Operations. - (2) Information presented relates to a share of common stock outstanding for the entire period. - (3) The per common share data for the period from October 31, 2011 through November 30, 2011 do not reflect the change in estimate of investment income and return of capital.
+See Note 2C to the financial statements for further disclosure. - (4) Represents the dilution per common share from underwriting and other offering costs for the period from October 31, 2011 through November 30, 2011. - (5) Not annualized.

-(6) Not annualized.
 Total investment return is calculated assuming a purchase of common stock at the beginning of the period (or initial public offering price) and a sale at the closing price on the last day of the period reported (excluding brokerage commissions).
-The calculation also assumes reinvestment of distributions at actual prices pursuant to the Company's dividend reinvestment plan.
-(7) Annualized for periods less than one full year.

-(8) Represents value of total assets less all liabilities and indebtedness not represented by long-term debt obligations, short-term borrowings and preferred stock at the end of the period divided by long-term debt obligations and short-term borrowings outstanding at the end of the period.

-(9) Represents value of total assets less all liabilities and indebtedness not represented by long-term debt obligations, short-term borrowings and preferred stock at the end of the period divided by long-term debt obligations, short-term borrowings and preferred stock outstanding at the end of the period.
+The calculation also assumes reinvestment of distributions at actual prices pursuant to the Company's dividend reinvestment plan. - (6) Annualized for periods less than one full year. - (7) Represents value of total assets less all liabilities and indebtedness not represented by long-term debt obligations, short-term borrowings and preferred stock at the end of the period divided by long-term debt obligations and short-term borrowings outstanding at the end of the period. - (8) Represents value of total assets less all liabilities and indebtedness not represented by long-term debt obligations, short-term borrowings and preferred stock at the end of the period divided by long-term debt obligations, short-term borrowings and preferred stock outstanding at the end of the period.

+See accompanying Notes to Financial Statements.